-The NY Rising Community Reconstruction (NYRCR) Program is a participatory recovery and resiliency initiative established to provide assistance to 124 communities severely damaged by Superstorm Sandy, Hurricane Irene, and Tropical Storm Lee.
-The Governor’s Office of Storm Recovery (GOSR) has allotted more than $700 million in federal funds to support the planning and implementation of community-developed recovery and resiliency projects.
+The NY Rising Community Reconstruction (NYRCR) Program is a participatory recovery and resiliency initiative established to provide assistance to 124 New York State communities severely damaged by Superstorm Sandy, Hurricane Irene, and Tropical Storm Lee.
+The Governor’s Office of Storm Recovery (GOSR) is allotting federal funds to support the planning and implementation of community-developed recovery and resiliency projects.
 The NYRCR Program is currently implementing over 300 projects throughout New York State through partnerships with local governments, non-profit partners, and the Dormitory Authority of the State of New York.
 These projects, which range from essential infrastructure investments to critical public services, will help communities recover from the devastating damage of Superstorm Sandy, Hurricane Irene, and Tropical Storm Lee.
 The projects are crucial to ensure that residents and communities across New York State are physically, economically, and socially more resilient in the future.

 The types of projects the NYRCR Program is implementing range widely and respond directly to the specific needs of each community.
 Examples of projects in implementation include:

 - Retrofits to critical community facilities with emergency backup power; and

 - Workforce training programs to provide local residents with skills related to storm recovery.